CallMeXYZ/TranTranTranslator/ReadMe.md

 # TranTranTranslator

-A chrome translator plugin which supports switching translate engine and follows the official plugin's UI and ID
+A translator of chrome extension which supports switching translate engine and follows the official plugin's UI and ID

 ## Why